erikvanoosten/metrics-scala/docs/Manual.md

 }
 ```

-This will create a new gauge named `com.example.proj.auth.SessionStore.cache-evictions` which will return the number of evictions from the cache.
+This will create a new gauge named `com.example.proj.auth.SessionStore.cache-evictions` which will return the number
+of evictions from the cache.

+Note: when a Gauge is created from an Actor with restart behavior, trait `ActorInstrumentedLifeCycle` should also be
+mixed in.
+See [Instrumenting Actors](/docs/Actors.md) for more information.

 ## Cached gauges

 (Available since metrics-scala 3.2.1.)

 In case the gauge method is expensive to calculate you can use a cached gauge.
-A cached gauge retains the calculated value for a given duration.
+A cached gauge retains the calculated
+value for a given duration.

 ```scala
 import scala.concurrent.duration._